 Phone: 978.681.0800 ext.
+124

+Email: martin@mslaw.edu

-124 Email: martin@mslaw.edu B.A., Harvard University J.D., Harvard Law School
+B.A., Harvard University J.D., Harvard Law School

-Maritime Law, Law of Health Care, and Intellectual Property.
+Thomas H. Martin taught at MSLAW for over thirty years as a professor of law and is now Profe a professor of law and is now Professor Emeritus teaching First Amendment.
+As a member of the full-time faculty, he taught Admiralty & Maritime Law, Civil Procedure, Law of Health Care, Intellectual Property, and Torts.
 He is a graduate of Harvard University and Harvard Law School.
 He has served as assistant corporation counsel of the City of Boston and General Counsel of the Massachusetts Department of Mental Health.
 He was a founding partner of a law firm in Boston and has practiced extensively in the areas of administrative law, litigation, environmental law, and health care.
-Mr. Martin taught at Massachusetts School of Law as an adjunct faculty member before joining the fulltime faculty.
+Mr. Martin taught at Massachusetts School of Law as an adjunct faculty member before joining the full-time faculty.